rushiagr/cu/README.md

-# Common Utilities
+# CU - Common Utilities

-TODO: fill this readme
+Some code which I thought I'll share with the world.